 You will need to have a 1-2-1 session prior to class attendance so that you can learn the basics of the Pilates and a couple of exercises prior to commencing the class.
 There will be a maximum of 6 people per class so that our physiotherapist can check that you have correct alignment and technique.

-Pilates classes are at Anatomy Manchester on a Monday Evening at 7pm (beginners), Thursday evening at 7pm (beginners) Friday at 9am (beginners) and Friday at 10am (advanced).
+Pilates classes are at Anatomy Manchester on a Tuesday Evening at 7pm (intermediate), Thursday evening at 7pm (beginners) Friday at 9am (beginners) and Friday at 10am (advanced).
 We are also currently offering 1:2:1 Pilates sessions at Anatomy Manchester.
 Please see the class timetable or ring the clinic for further information and to check availability.